MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

     - **Allow third-party apps in Teams**: This controls whether users can use third-party apps.
 If you turn off this setting, your users won't be able to install or use any third-party apps.
 For apps that you allowed, the status shows as **Allowed but disabled org-wide**.
     - **Allow any new third-party apps published to the store by default**: This controls whether new third-party apps that are published to the Teams app store become automatically available in Teams.
 You can only set this option if you allow third-party apps.

 4. Under **Custom apps**, turn off or turn on **Allow interaction with custom apps**.
 This setting controls whether users can interact with custom (sideloaded) apps.
-Keep in mind that this is different from allowing users to *upload* custom apps.
+Keep in mind that this is different from allowing users to *upload* custom apps. ??? **Is this accurate?**
 5. Click **Save** for org-wide app settings to take effect.

 ## Related topics